DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 Here:

 - $l$ is the number of source classes,
-- $m$ is the number of source samples per class,
+- $m$ is the number of source samples per source class,
-- $n$ is the number of target samples per class,
+- $n$ is the number of target samples per target class,
+- $k$ is the number of target classes,
-- $\Lambda$ is the minimum distance between source class means.
+- $\mu_f(\tilde S_i)$ is the empirical mean of source class $i$ in feature space.

-The point is not the exact constants.
-The point is the structure.

-The bound says that transfer becomes good when:

-1. source classes collapse in feature space,
-2. their class means remain separated,
+This bound is worth unpacking carefully.

+The first term,

+$$
+(k-1)\,\operatorname{Avg}_{i\neq j} V_f(\tilde S_i,\tilde S_j),
+$$

+is the geometric term.
+It is small when the source classes are tightly clustered relative to the distances between their feature means.
+This is exactly the kind of class-wise organization that neural collapse predicts.
+So this term says that if pretraining produces strong class collapse on the source task, then few-shot transfer should become easier.

+The second part is the generalization error.
+Its structure is also very natural.
+It becomes smaller when:

+- $m$ is large, meaning we have many samples from each source class, and
+- $l$ is large, meaning we train on many different source classes.

+These two roles are different.

+The $1/\sqrt{m}$ term is a standard sample effect: with more examples from each source class, we can estimate the geometry of that class more accurately.

+The $1/\sqrt{l}$ term is more interesting.
+It reflects generalization to **new classes**.
+Since the target classes are not seen during pretraining, the representation must generalize not only across new examples, but across new class-conditionals.
+So having many source classes is essential in its own right.

+The denominator

+$$
+\min_{i\neq j}\|\mu_f(\tilde S_i)-\mu_f(\tilde S_j)\|
+$$

+is equally important.
+It measures the minimal separation between source class means in feature space.
+If two source class centers are extremely close, then even small within-class fluctuations may cause confusion, and the transfer guarantee deteriorates.
+By contrast, if all class means stay well separated, then the same amount of within-class variance is much less harmful.

+So the bound is expressing a very simple principle:

-3. we train on many source samples and many source classes.
+> Few-shot transfer is good when the pretrained representation makes classes tight, keeps their means apart, and is learned from many samples and many source classes.

+There is also an important conceptual point here.
+The guarantee remains meaningful in the true few-shot regime, where $n$ is small and may even stay fixed while $m$ and $l$ grow.
+This is exactly the setting we care about.
+The goal is not to say that transfer works because eventually we get lots of target data.
+The goal is to explain why transfer can already work when the target task has only a handful of labeled examples.

+The bound above does exactly that.
+It says that the burden of learning is shifted to pretraining: if the source task is rich enough and the learned feature geometry is sufficiently collapsed and separated, then the downstream target task can be solved from very little data.

 ## Why the number of source classes matters